paperclip-ui/paperclip/README.md

 ### What makes Paperclip different?

 Most other tools like Webflow are great for building websites and prototypes, and empowering everyone on your team to build in those space.
-Paperclip is tool to help empower everyone on your team to help build the _actual product_.
+Paperclip is tool to help empower everyone on your team to help build the actual product.
 Here's how:

 - Design files are readable, and can be stored anywhere you want, including GIT.
   - Everyone can work out of the same source of truth!
 And you'll probably want this since I'm assuming that you also have a whole quality assurance process with this (which I'm assuming you'll want if _everyone_ is touching mission critical software).